These Smoked Gouda Beer Burgers are perfect for summer grilling! Stuffed burgers with smoked gouda cheese, green onions, and your favorite beer.

 - salt and pepper to taste

-- 4 hamburger buns (I cheated and used store-bought, but use whichever is your favorite!)
+- 4 hamburger buns (I used brioche)

-- 4 tsp. dijon mustard
+- 1/4 cup dijon mustard

 - When the burgers are a few minutes from done, top them (still on the grill!) with a slice or two of smoked gouda so the cheese has a chance to melt.